 Sarah Wrightsman '17G could be described as someone with a growth mindset.
 As a community garden project coordinator for at-risk youth in Somersworth, New Hampshire, Wrightsman discovered the positive impact she could have in her own community.

 “Teaching children the patience, love and care that gardening requires meant a lot to me, but I wanted to do so much more for them.
 It was when their after-school program closed due to lack of funding that I was inspired to pursue a career in policy,” says Wrightsman.

-Today, Wrightsman is the executive director of the Workforce Housing Coalition of the Greater Seacoast.
+Wrightsman previously served as Executive Director of the Workforce Housing Coalition of the Greater Seacoast.
+Now, she works as a Community Engagement Coordinator for New Hampshire Housing.
 She credits the Master in Public Policy (MPP) Program at UNH’s Carsey School of Public Policy with helping to shape her career goals and skills as well as reaffirming her commitment to New Hampshire, and state and local politics.
-As executive director, Wrightsman works with municipalities “…to identify and amend local land-use regulations to better facilitate the development of financially feasible workforce housing.”
+While with the Workforce Housing Coalition of the Greater Seacoast, Wrightsman worked with municipalities “…to identify and amend local land-use regulations to better facilitate the development of financially feasible workforce housing.”

 One of Wrightsman’s biggest takeaways for current or incoming students?
 “Be professional and work hard.
 Carsey staff and faculty view students as an equal, a peer, a colleague.
 Being professional and networking with the staff and faculty at the Carsey School means you will have them as resources — and they are great resources to have.”

 What started with a small patch of dirt in Somersworth has grown into the entire Seacoast as Wrightsman works every day to improve the lives of New Hampshire residents and the state’s economy.
 What keeps her motivated?
 Wrightsman says, “I fully and wholeheartedly believe in the power of engaging the community around all issues and working together toward the future.”